After you get hired, it’s now time to face the equity research interviews.

 They coordinate research reports before releasing for publication.
 As such, they provide notes, additional texts, comments, reports or edits to the research reports submitted by associates.

 They are also the ones who coordinate or regulate the distribution of research products, ensuring that all legal or company policies are being followed.
-Because of this, they must a high level of knowledge of regulatory functions together with their finance knowledge.
+Because of this, they must have a high level of knowledge of regulatory functions together with their finance knowledge.

 What is MiFID II?